stacks-network/stacks-core/sip/sip-006-runtime-cost-assessment.md

 ### concat

-The cost of concatting two lists or buffers is linear in the size of the two iterables:
+The cost of concatting two lists or buffers is linear in the size of the two sequences:

 ```
 a + b * (X+Y)